dyno-might/dyno-might.github.io/_posts/2021-05-06-are-some-personalities-better.md

 ## Summary

 All-blues might really be happier and healthier.
-If so, it could a result of late modernity, or it might have always been true.
+If so, it could be a result of late modernity, or it might have always been true.
 Still, that doesn't mean that evolution will favor all-blues, or that all-blues are "more successful".

 What about the rest of us, who aren't all-blue?
 (Market research suggests my median reader is high openness and conscientiousness, but low extraversion and agreeableness.)